Samael0/Comp322/lab2/README.md

 * Update 3
     * Finished writing both programs following the to-do list of requirements.
 Needs testing and polishing to complete

+* Update 4
+    * Cleared all compile errors.
+Needs more testing